Batman: Arkham Origins Blackgate: Setting

 Three months after the events of Arkham Origins, a mysterious explosion at Blackgate Prison allows the inmates to escape, resulting in a massive riot.
-The Joker, Penguin and Black Mask manage to each gather enough henchmen in order to take over their own section of the prison.
-After being informed that Blackgate has been separated into three sections: the Cell Block, the Industrial Area, and the Administration Offices, Batman goes to investigate and defeat the three crime bosses, though he quickly learns that there is more to this than your average uprising.
+The Joker, Penguin, and Black Mask manage to each gather enough henchmen in order to take over their own section of the prison.
+After being informed that Blackgate has been separated into three sections (the Cell Block, the Industrial Area, and the Administration Offices), Batman goes to investigate and defeat the three crime bosses, though he quickly learns that there is more to this than your average uprising.
 Batman also meets Catwoman and others for the first time, and begins to forge a partnership with a young Captain James Gordon.

 Plot

-While patrolling Gotham one night, Batman spots Catwoman stealing from a governmental building and gives chase.
+While patrolling Gotham one night, Batman spots Catwoman stealing from a government building and gives chase.
 Several Department of Extranormal Operations agents mistake him for Catwoman's accomplice and try to capture both, but Batman avoids them and eventually defeats Catwoman, leaving her to be arrested.
 Two weeks later, Captain James Gordon contacts Batman for help on a prison riot at Blackgate, which was made possible by a mysterious explosion; the inmates have taken numerous hostages, and the prison has been divided into three main territories, each one held by the Joker, Penguin, and Black Mask.
 Upon entering the prison, Batman encounters Catwoman, who informs him of hostages held inside the maximum security area of the prison, known as the Arkham Wing.
 At this point, Batman may choose to go after any of the three crime bosses; before leaving, Catwoman also informs him that Joker has cut the air supply to the wing, leaving the hostages with minimal air.

 On his way to Black Mask, Batman learns that the latter is attempting to overload Blackgate's power generators and cause a chain reaction that will kill his rivals.
 After defeating Solomon Grundy in the prison's sewers, Batman subdues Black Mask and thwarts his plan.
 On his way to the Penguin, Batman again encounters Catwoman, who informs him of a fighting contest hosted by the Penguin.
 Batman is forced to battle the Penguin's champion Bronze Tiger, who is also reluctant to fight.
 After defeating Bronze Tiger, the Penguin orders his men to kill Batman, but Bronze Tiger fights them off, allowing Batman to pursue and defeat the Penguin.
 On his way to the Joker, Batman encounters Warden Martin Joseph, whose office has been rigged with bombs.
 While attempting to free Joseph, Batman is attacked by Deadshot, who has been hired separately by all three crime bosses to kill him.
 After defeating Deadshot, Batman rescues Joseph, who reveals that the Joker is in his office.
 Batman defeats the Joker and acquires the codes needed to shut down the gas set to release on the hostages.
 Before leaving, however, he notices that the air supply was not cut as Catwoman had stated.